Vantiq/vantiq-extension-sources/udpSource/README.md

 ## How to Run ConfigurableUDPSource

-1. Clone this repository
+1. Clone this repository (vantiq-extension-sources)
-2.
+2. Navigate to <repo location>/vantiq-extension-sources/udpsource
+3. If you are on a Linux operating system run 'runServer', if you are on Windows run 'runServerWin.bat'.
+Both of these commands will also accept an argument identifying where the server config file is.
+4. To stop the program, run 'gradlew --stop'

 ## Server Config File